wbwilsoniv/sneekpeek/sneekpeek/README.md

 ## User Stories
-1. As a person who doesn't like to read stories, I would like to find and listen to people tell stories on podcasts..
+1. As a person who likes to buy sneakers, I would like to track sneaker release dates
 1. As a user I want to see a list of reviews for a certain podcast of my choosing.
 1. As a person with a long commute to work I would like to find new podcasts to listen to on the subway.
 1. As an avid podcast listener I would like to share my love for podcasts by writing reviews and sharing favorite moments from my favorite podcasts.